-- There is evidence or high likelihood of a significant alteration or loss of function in natural ecosystem functioning and processes. - There is evidence or high likelihood of significant indirect impacts of the fishery on ecologically related TEP species, through removal of prey species or habitat-forming species. - The target species is a keystone species, with evidence or a high likelihood of negative impacts to ecosystem functioning as a result of fishing activity. - Significant alteration of average age of fish has occurred as a result of fishing for a particular size/age class, and evidence suggests this is resulting in declines to overall stock status or ecosystem function.
+- There is evidence or high likelihood of biological impacts from the fishery that cause a significant alteration or loss of function in natural ecosystem functioning and processes. - There is evidence or high likelihood of significant indirect impacts of the fishery on ecologically related TEP species, through removal of prey/predator species or habitat-forming species. - The target species is a keystone species, with evidence or a high likelihood of negative impacts to ecosystem functioning as a result of fishing activity. - Significant alteration of average age of fish has occurred as a result of fishing for a particular size/age class, and evidence suggests this is resulting in declines to overall stock status or ecosystem function.